Glass Frog: Profile and Information

 The female glass frog is known to be comfortable laying its clutch of between 18 to 30 eggs on the bottom side of leaves or branches close to running water.

-Male glass frogs stand guard over the newly laid eggs to protect them from all forms of predators and keep them healthy and moist.
+Male glass frogs guard the newly laid eggs to protect them from predators and keep them healthy and moist.

-When the eggs of the glass frog hatches, the tadpoles will drop into the stream or river below where the eggs were laid, where they will develop into actual glass frogs.
+When the eggs of the glass frog hatch, the tadpoles will drop into the stream or river below where the eggs were laid, where they will develop into actual glass frogs.

 The glass frog is one of many arboreal frogs, which means it is a frog that lives almost exclusively on trees.

-The frog is sometimes found on low hanging tree branches close to running waters or around running water where eggs will be laid with time.
+The frog is sometimes found on low-hanging tree branches near or around running water, where eggs will be laid with time.

 The glass frog is a lover of warmth and is found in humid montane forests around Central and South America, including Costa Rica, Belize, Colombia, Guatemala, Mexico, Honduras, and Panama.

-While very little is known entirely about the diet of this frog species, it is believed to be very similar to the diet of several small-sized frogs, consisting of bugs such as flies, spiders, and many other small invertebrates.
+While very little is known about this frog species’ diet, it is believed to be very similar to several small-sized frogs, consisting of bugs such as flies, spiders, and many other small invertebrates.

 The Northern glass frog is a very abundant species of frog found in Central and South America.
-Nevertheless, due to its arboreal nature, it is under threat from deforestation and other human activity.
+Nevertheless, due to its arboreal nature, it is threatened by deforestation and other human activity.
 It is also easy prey for carnivores such as snakes.

 You May Also Like